nay/source_ids/README.md

     accepts_source_ids_for :users

-This also add _user_ids method that returns active (not marked for destruction) records' ids.
+This also add following methods.

+* _user_ids - returns active (not marked for destruction) records' ids.
+* _users - return source records via relation objects (relation objects may be changed but not saved yet).

 ## Contributing